Fibromyalgia in Children

 - Exercise and physical therapy, to stretch muscles and improve cardiovascular fitness

 - Heat treatments

-- Short-term use of antidepressant medication at bedtime, to improve sleep and mood
+- Short-term use of antidepressant medicine at bedtime, to improve sleep and mood

 Helping your child live with fibromyalgia

 It is not known if fibromyalgia in a child continues into adulthood.
-The pain and fatigue can affect a child’s quality of life and may cause depression.
-Talk with your child’s health care provider if you think your child has depression.
+The pain and lack of energy can affect your child’s quality of life and may cause depression.
+Talk with your child’s healthcare provider if you think your child has depression.
 Help your child manage his or her symptoms by sticking to the treatment plan.
 This includes getting enough sleep.
-Encourage exercise and physical therapy and find ways to make it fun.
+Encourage exercise and physical therapy, and find ways to make it fun.
 Work with your child’s school to make sure your child has help as needed.
 Your child may also qualify for special help under Section 504 of the Rehabilitation Act of 1973.

 When should I call my child’s healthcare provider?

 If your child’s symptoms get worse or there are new symptoms, tell the healthcare provider.